YongKyeom/Compare_RegModel_and_SHAP/README.md

   * If you adjust X(independent variable) and Y(dependent variable), you revise 'VAR_LS' & 'TARGET_VAR'
   * 'VISCOSITY' in the script means that I want to know property variable, main target variable.
   So If you do not have vairable like 'VISCOSITY', you need to remove that
+  * LM with caret package, Random Forest with h2o package and XGBoost with xgboost package

 ### Output
   * Error_Result: RMSE & MAE according to variable combinations & VISCOSITY level